maxkratt/FishNet-Documentation/guides/features/lag-compensation/projectiles.md

 # Projectiles

-Projectiles which move over time can have lag hidden by accelerating the projectiles for the server and spectators, while allowing the firing client to show the projectile immediately.&#x20;
+Projectiles which move over time can have lag hidden by accelerating the projectiles for the server and spectators, while allowing the firing client to show the projectile immediately.

 Another bonus to this approach is you are not networking the projectile movement each tick, which saves tremendously on bandwidth and performance.